 From Abracadabra to Zombies | View All

-According to the National Institutes of Health there are currently more than 10 million adults in the U.S. that have used acupuncture at some time in the past, or are using it currently.
+According to the National Institute of Health more than 10 million adults in the U.S. have used acupuncture at some time in the past or are using it currently.

 There's never been an acupuncture study in China with a negative result.
 What are the odds?
 About the same as a fair coin flip coming up tails 99 times in a row or a fair investor always beating the market.

 Acupuncture is a medical technique usually involving the shallow insertion of needles through the skin at particular points on the body (called acupoints).
 There are many different kinds of acupuncture, involving different kinds of needles, different insertion points, different techniques, and the use of various accompaniments such as electricity or moxibustion.
 Some acupuncturists use low energy laser beams; others use magnetic BBs on patches applied to acupoints.
-There are other variations as well, such as microacupunture, which uses forty-eight non-traditional acupoints located on the hands and feet, and auriculotherapy or ear acupuncture, which postulates that the ear is a map of the bodily organs.
-Similar notions about a part of the body being an organ map are held by those who practice iridology (the iris is the map of the body) and reflexology (the foot is the map of the body).
-Staplepuncture, a variation of auriculotherapy, puts staples at key points on the ear hoping to do such things as help people stop smoking.
+There are other variations as well, such as microacupuncture, which uses forty-eight non-traditional acupoints located on the hands and feet, and auriculotherapy or ear acupuncture, which postulates that the ear is a map of the bodily organs.
+Similar notions about a part of the body being an organ map are held by those who practice iridology (the iris is the map of the body) and reflexology (the foot is the map of the body) and traditional Chinese medicine (the tongue is the map of the body).
+Staplepuncture, a variation of auriculotherapy, puts staples at key points on the ear hoping to do such things as help people stop smoking or relieve withdrawal symptoms of heroin addicts.
 Acupressure applies pressure, rather than needles, to acupoints.